gmtsciencedev/scitq/README.md

 - `command` : you recognize the shell command that we discussed above.
 We have wraped it in a shell (using `sh -c '...'`) because scitq tasks do not use shell by default (which is not always present in docker images), but here we use a pipe which is a shell comodity, so we need a shell.
 Next, we have taken our input files from the `/input/` folder, and we output all we want back in the `/output` folder.
 Otherwise it is the same command.
 - `input` this is were we ask scitq to fetch the public data for us and make it available in the `/input` folder of our docker.
 It is a string of space separated URI, and here we use a very specialised URI: `run+fastq://<run accession>` that probably only scitq understand. scitq will use whatever works, starting from EBI ftp, then switching to NCBI sratools if it does not work, and trying 10 times (EBI Aspera will also be tempted).
 As you have noticed we installed nothing for sratools or aspera, but scitq will use the official dockers of those solutions to fetch the data, if it thinks it is needed. (note that `scitq-fetch` is a standalone utility that understand these URIs and can be used outside of scitq, it is included in scitq python package)
 - `output` this is where all that is in our docker `/output/` at the end of the task will be copied to.
-Here you may recognize a completely standard s3 URI, designating a folder in our s3 bucket, we have an independant subfolder for each sample, which is not mandatory in our case as output files have different names for each sample, but is generally advised.
+Here you may recognized a completely standard s3 URI, designating a folder in our s3 bucket, we have an different subfolder for each sample, which is not mandatory in our case as output files have different names for each sample, but is generally advised.
 - `container` this is simply the docker image that will be used to run the command.

-In the end, the last line, we use a small command to wait for all the tasks to complete, which name is reminiscent of a function in python threading package.
+In the end, the last line, we use a small command (`s.join(tasks)`) to wait for all the tasks to complete, which name is reminiscent of a function much alike in python threading package.
 It will block python code, waiting that all the task completed, making the queuing script end only when all tasks are done.
-It takes an optional parameter, retry, which tels scitq to automatically retry failed tasks two times before giving up.
+It takes an optional parameter, `retry`, which tels scitq to automatically retry failed tasks two times before giving up.
 It makes a small reporting log during execution also.

 And that's it!